Cat in the Hat audio manual

 0 - SWISH R

-The DVD made for commercial release has many cuts, additional sound effects and pieces of music that make it unsuitable for practicing.
+The DVD made for commercial release has many cuts, additional sound effects and different pieces of music that make it unsuitable for practicing.

 Many of the music cues can be cued in time with the music, for example Sound Q’s 56 - 65 in the Balancing sequence.
 The music sounds best if the operator presses “Go’ on the beat in sequences like this; it keeps the illusion of a continuous live band.